ANDx-cryptotrade/trading-bot-sample/sample-3/README.md

-# volume_bot1 — ANDX test volume bot
+# sample-3 :  Sample competition volume based bot

 A simple single-file bot for **ANDX**.
-It buys and sells a few coins every ~15 minutes to generate tradeding volume.
+It buys and sells a few coins every ~15 minutes to generate trading volume.

 ## Coins it trades
 `XRP, UNI, LINK, DOGE, ADA`